Current ski resort information

 GLACIER SKI AREA

-Starting from Saturday the glacier ski area is only reachable via the winter ski area.
+The glacier ski area is opened and reachable via the winter ski area.

 CASH DESK OPENING HOURS

 - Gaislachkogl gondola: 8.00 am - 4.30 pm

 - Giggijoch gondola: 8.00 am - 4.30 pm

 - Tiefenbach glacier: closed

 - Rotkogl cashier desk: 9.00 am - 4.00 pm

 The glacier road is CLOSED for the public traffic.